-Gert Jan is an active researcher, a committed teacher, and - at least that is what people tell him - an inspiring teacher.
+Gert Jan is professor of 'Artificial Sociality' at Wageningen University, the Netherlands.
+He is an active researcher, a committed teacher, and - at least that is what people tell him - an inspiring teacher.
 He is the founder of Silico Centre Wageningen ('Let's meet in Silico!), and an advocate of agent-based modelling as a means of clarifying the complexity and dynamics of socio-ecological and socio-technical systems.

 Pronouncing Gert Jan’s name